arturoherrero/arturoherrero.com/_posts/2012/2012-04-25-closure-design-patterns.md

 functions, lambdas and closures when implementing design patterns.</sup>

-### Closure Design Patterns
+### Closure design patterns

 #### Execute Around Method

-A pair of operation that needs to be performed before and after operations.
+A pair of operations that need to be performed before and after operations.

 ```groovy
 def operations(closure) {